 L.I.F.E joined The Wallsockets and the soon-to-split Whizz Kids at Billy The Club early that month.
 The Steroids remained busy in August with a four-night season at The Last Resort with The Gordons.

 Visitors in town included The Androidss at Billy The Club with The Wallsockets, and Toy Love, back from Sydney for three nights at Billy The Club and at The Terminus with The Protons.

-From further afield came The Members and Magazine from England at Wellington Show Buildings on the 21st and Wellington Town Hall on the 31st respectively.
+From further afield came The Members from England at Wellington Show Buildings on the 21st.

 In Touch printed the first detailed article on The Wallsockets in August.
 Wanda Lust’s Another Plug In The Wall, noted, “[They] Brett Carstairs (rg), Francis Walsh (vocals), Martin Walsh (bass), Nezzie (drums) and Tennessee (g) had only been formed a month, when the Socialist Workers Alliance asked them to play at a dance.
 They played covers.”

 They played the previous night with Ambitious Vegetables at Thistle Hall after Cuba Mall gigs.
 Frances Walsh: “It was okay, but all a bit shambolic, cos we had no PA and the sound just wafted around all the time.
 There was also quite a lot of squabbling between bands, as to who got play, and in what order.